 Cold War: East/West Divide, The Warsaw Pact, East Germany, The USSR, Red China, Mao Zedong, North Korea, Korean War, Vietnam War, the Gulag, Socialist and Communist Dictatorships, Communist Yugoslavia, Socialist Albania, Repression, Spy-craft, Nuclear War, The Soviets in Afghanistan, Photo books of the Cold War

-Modern Warfare: The Gulf Wars, Middle East Dictatorships, The Arab Spring, Ba’athism, Terrorism, Islamic State, The War over the Falklands, Afghanistan, Wars in Africa, Photo Books of Contemporary Conflicts are dictatorships
+Modern Warfare: The Gulf Wars, Middle East Dictatorships, The Arab Spring, Ba’athism, Terrorism, Islamic State, The War over the Falklands, Afghanistan, Wars in Africa, Photo Books of Contemporary Conflicts and dictatorships

 We publish everything from peer-reviewed scholarly manuscripts, personal eye-witness accounts, diaries, exhibition catalogs, photo books to reference books.
 Contact us for further consultation at firstname.lastname@example.org and see the project proposal guidelines below.